Siddhani05/Siddhani05/README.md

-- 👋 Hi, I’m @Siddhani05
-This is a DSA project !
+This is a DSA project which uses hashmap to split the expenses among the users !